reecehuff/StrainNet/README.md

 By default, running `train.py` will write an `events.out` file to visualize the progress of training StrainNet with Tensorboard.
 After running `train.py`, locate the `events.out` in the newly-created `runs` folder.

 ### Viewing the Tensorboard Webpage

 To view the Tensorboard webpage, you will need to start a Tensorboard server.
 You can do this by running the following command in the terminal:

 ```
-tensorboard --logdir="path/to/events.out"
+tensorboard --logdir="path/to/dir/containing/events.out"
 ```

-Replace `"path/to/events.out"` with the actual path to your events.out file.
+Replace `"path/to/dir/containing/events.out"` with a path to a folder containing events.out file(s) (e.g., `runs`).
 This will start a Tensorboard server and print a message with a URL that you can use to access the Tensorboard webpage.

 To view the Tensorboard webpage, open a web browser and navigate to the URL printed by the Tensorboard server.
 This will open the Tensorboard webpage, which allows you to view various training metrics and graphs.